It is powerful.

 Here’s something to try the next time you feel triggered or upset:

-- Pause for a moment before you start acting out the patterns attached to the anger (eg blaming someone, shaming yourself, or numbing it out with food).
+- Pause for a moment before you start acting out the patterns attached to your anger (eg blaming someone, shaming yourself, or numbing it out with food).

 - Take a few deep breaths and direct your awareness to your heart.